jjlin526/AWS-Services/File-Storage-Services.md

 * You load your data on the Snowmobile
 * AWS will load data into S3 when the container is received at an AWS location

+### Summary

+* Reviewed the storage services on AWS
+* Examined Amazon S3 and its capabilities
+* Implemented a static website on Amazon S3
+* Explored archive capabilities with Glacier and Glacier Deep Archive
+* Reviewed EC2 storage leveraging EBS and EFS
+* Examined large-scale data transfer services into AWS